 We have been producing a strain of spirulina microalgae marketed as Hawaiian Spirulina Pacifica® since 1984.
-Spirulina Pacifica® represents approximately 40% of our net sales.
-Spirulina Pacifica® provides a vegetable-based, highly absorbable source of protein, natural beta-carotene, mixed carotenoids, B vitamins, gamma linolenic acid, essential amino acids and other phytonutrients.
+Spirulina Pacifica® represents approximately 37% of our net sales.
+Spirulina Pacifica® provides a plant-based, highly absorbable source of protein, natural beta-carotene, mixed carotenoids, B vitamins, gamma linolenic acid, essential amino acids and other phytonutrients.

 Spirulina Pacifica® is produced in two forms: powder and tablets.
 Powder is used as an ingredient in nutritional supplements and health beverages; tablets are consumed as a daily dietary supplement.
 Both forms are sold as raw material ingredients in bulk quantities, as packaged consumer products under the Nutrex Hawaii label and as private label consumer packaged products.
-We recently launched three new spirulina products.
-Spearmint spirulina tablets provide a fresh, new flavor option for both current consumers and those trying spirulina for the first time, Greens Complete Superfood Powder formula is our entry into the green superfood category, each serving is packed with three grams of spirulina plus organic greens, organic antioxidants and probiotics, and Hawaiian Spirulina Plant Protein Shake is our entry into the Protein supplement category, each serving is packed with three grams of spirulina and is an excellent source of Vitamin B12, Vitamin K, Iron and supplies 32% recommended daily protein.